The Link Between Physical and Mental Health

 Good nutrition is essential for everyone, but growing bodies need even more resources.
 A host of vitamins and minerals is essential to physical health, as are the right amounts of protein and carbohydrates.
 Balancing your child’s diet gives them a much better chance of remaining physically healthy.

 It’s increasingly challenging to ensure kids get enough exercise and physical activity.
-With the proliferation of screens in every area of life, children and young adults are becoming more sedentary.
+With the proliferation of screens in every area of life, children and teenagers are becoming more sedentary.
 Although the Department of Health and Human Services (HHS) activity guidelines recommend youth ages 6 to 17 get 60 minutes or more of physical activity each day, the majority of children don’t get anywhere near that.

 TV is one of the biggest culprits when it comes to creating a sedentary lifestyle.
 Kids who watch three or more hours of TV per day are 65 percent more likely to become obese than children who watch less than one hour a day.
 Screen time of all types has negative effects on health, ranging from sleep loss to learning difficulty.